Updated May 1, 2026

 The biggest risk associated with e-bikes is speed.

 Injuries can occur with any wheeled device like manual bicycles, skateboards or scooters, but because e-bikes can travel up to around 30 mph, the speed can cause more severe injuries.
 Another risk associated with e-bikes is a lack of operator skill and knowledge.
-Unfortunately, there is no formalized road safety course required to use an e-bike.
 Riders need to have basic knowledge of road rules and situational awareness to ride safety and decrease the risk of injuries on the road.

 Get more expert health advice delivered to your inbox monthly by subscribing to the KidsHealth newsletter here.